Random Fixed Boundary Flows: Introduction

-In this paper, we are motivated to consider the fixed boundary flow that captures the variation of the data in the same way that principal flows work.
-To achieve this, we redefine vector fields following the direction of maximal variability similar to (but not the same as) the principal flows in Section 2.1.
-In Section 2.2, we propose an optimization to capture a smooth curve on the manifold that starts and ends at given points, with the property that, at each point, its derivative is close to the vector field at the same point.
-We also demonstrate how the optimization can be transformed into an Euler-Lagrange problem and describe an algorithm based on a Differential Algebraic Equation (DAE) in Section 3.
-The solution of our optimization is further proven to be canonical, in the sense that it will pass through the usual principal component when the manifold is reduced to the Euclidean space (Section 5).
-In Section 4 and 6, we illustrate that the fixed boundary flow is able to capture patterns of variation in both synthetic and real-world seismological data.
+We are now motivated to consider the fixed boundary flows that capture the manifold data variation in a way that differs from the principal flows.
+To achieve this, we initialize an optimization problem to capture a smooth \ZF{flow} for non-random data lying on the manifold that starts and ends at pre-defined points in Section \ref{SEC:FBF}.
+For each point of the flow, its tangent vector is close to the vector field at that point.
+When noise presents, the data follows from the underlying distribution of the population flow on the manifold and it is thus non-deterministic.
+And so too are the fixed boundary flows.
+The random fixed boundary flows, generalizing the fixed boundary flows, are proposed in Section \ref{SEC:RFBF_ALGORITHM}.
+An efficient algorithm to determine the random fixed boundary flow, with its convergence of the random fixed boundary flow, is outlined in Section \ref{SEC:CONV_RFBF_ALGORITHM}.
+In Sections \ref{SEC:simulation} and \ref{SEC:realdata}, we illustrate that the random fixed boundary flow is able to capture patterns of variation in \Xia{synthetic, seismic and real-world image data.} Several statistical properties and theories of the fixed boundary flow are examined in Section \ref{SEC:FBF_EUCLIDEAN}.